 If your employer, or the insurance company, asks you to complete an independent medical exam (IME) by a physician of their choosing, this could be another sign that they intend to modify or terminate your medical or wage loss benefits.
 If the physician is of the opinion that you are well enough to return to some form of work, then your employer will have grounds to file a modification/suspension petition.

 Contact an experienced Workers’ Compensation lawyer immediately if you have concerns about the continuation of your benefits.
 The Pennsylvania Workers’ Compensation Act gives you the right to receive medical and wage loss benefits if you have been injured on the job.
-An experience lawyer can help you keep your benefits until you have made a full recovery.
+An experienced lawyer can help you keep your benefits until you have made a full recovery.

 If you are receiving Workers’ Compensation and your employer thinks you can return to work so that they can stop paying your benefits, you will receive a modification/suspension petition in the mail.
 This is a legal document that asks a Workers’ Compensation Judge to hold a hearing to reexamine the benefits you are currently being paid.